opensearch-project/documentation-website/_search-plugins/neural-search.md

 ### Example request

-The following example request creates an index that attaches to a Neural Search pipeline.
+The following example request creates an index that attaches to a Neural Search ingest pipeline.
 Because the index maps to k-NN vector fields, the index setting field `index-knn` is set to `true`.
-Furthermore, `mapping` settings use [k-NN method definitions]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-index/#method-definitions) to match the maps defined in the Neural Search pipeline.
+Furthermore, `mapping` settings use [k-NN method definitions]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-index/#method-definitions) to match the maps defined in the Neural Search ingest pipeline.

 ```json
 PUT /my-nlp-index-1